Elharba-Abdelmounaim/wireframing/README.md

 > Whether you're sketching a basic layout or building an interactive prototype, Figma gives you the flexibility to do it all in one place.

+## 📈 Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the early stages of software development.
+It helps teams visualize and validate design ideas before any actual coding begins.

+### 🧭 1.
+Guides the Design Process
+Wireframes serve as blueprints for software interfaces.
+By outlining the layout, functionality, and user flow, they help designers and developers align on expectations before development starts.

+**Example:** A wireframe for a hotel booking page shows where the calendar, filters, and search button should go, helping the team structure the layout effectively.

+### 🤝 2.
+Enhances Communication and Collaboration
+Wireframes are visual tools that foster better collaboration between stakeholders, designers, developers, and clients.
+They ensure that everyone understands the same vision.

+**Example:** During a design review, team members can refer to the wireframe to discuss placement of elements or missing features instead of trying to interpret written requirements.

+### 🧪 3.
+Identifies Issues Early
+By presenting the structure and logic early on, wireframes reveal potential usability problems or missing components that might not be obvious in textual requirements.

+**Example:** A wireframe showing a user registration flow may